Richard Parsons, former CEO of Time Warner, dies at 76

 “At a time of adversity and uncertainty for the Los Angeles Clippers, Dick stepped in to provide the type of steady and reassuring leadership that defined his remarkable career in business and public service,” NBA Commissioner Adam Silver said in a statement Thursday.

-Parsons didn’t see his race as a key aspect of his identity.
+Parsons didn’t see his race as a key aspect of his success story.

 The-CNN-Wire